guillochon/autoscrobbler/README.md

 ### Options
 - `-c`, `--credentials <path>`: Path to your `credentials.json` file (optional if in project root or package directory)
 - `-d`, `--duty-cycle <seconds>`: Time in seconds between each listening/scrobbling attempt (default: 60)
+- `-i`, `--input-source <source>`: Input source for recording.
+Can be:
+  - `auto`: Use the first available input device
+  - Device index (number): Use the ith device in the list
+  - Device name (string): Use the device whose name contains the string (case-insensitive)
+  - If not set, you will be prompted to select a device at startup

 ### Examples
 - Run with default settings: